Astroraf/Housing_Predictions_Model/README.md

 # Overview:

-- Explore the data with a train set data that involves our target
+- Explore the data
-- Create visualizations to better understand the interaction of the features we given and decide which are highly correlated
+- Create visualization
-- Clean our data set for any discrepencies
+- Clean our data
-- Create new features that we believe will influence our predictions to the highest possible degree
+- Create new features
-- Create Polynomial features and dummy variables to see there influence on our model predictions
-- Create a split of our target and the variables that we have created to see how well our model performs
-- Perfecm model test that select the best features that influence our model predictions
+- Perfecm model test
-- Perform hypothesis test on several features to make sure that our features influence the price in the way we think they do
-- Grab the best features and perform it on our hold data set to see
+- Grab the best features

 # Eploration: